godot-escoria/escoria-docs/getting_started/step_by_step/2_create_player_character.rst

 Try to set up the ``Directions`` and ``Idle`` animations by yourself.
-Don't forget to click ``Mirrored on`` when the image is facing the opposite direction (for instance we have a left animation and item numbered 2 in our arrays correspond to moving right so, in the above screenshot, item 2 uses a mirrored version of the left animation).
+Don't forget to click ``Mirrored on`` when the image is facing the opposite direction (for instance we have a left animation and item numbered 2 in our arrays corresponds to moving right so, in the above screenshot, item 2 uses a mirrored version of the left animation).

 .. hint::